What Are Accounting Methods?

 #1 – Accrual Accounting

 Under the accrual method, all revenues and expenses are recognized based on their occurrence, regardless of when they are received/paid.
 Revenues are thus recognized when they are earned, while expenses are recognized when incurred.
 For example, a car servicing company would record revenue when it provides car services to a customer, whether or not it receives payment against the service by then.

 - As for expenses, if the company uses a rented garage for its operations, the rent cost would be recognized in the period for which the garage is rented.
-For a year’s rental, 12 months’ worth of rent would be recorded as an expense, even if less than 12 months have been paid for.
+For a year’s rental, 12 months’ worth of rent would be recorded as an expense, even if less than 12 months have already been paid.

 - The accrual method is based on the ‘matching principle’ which means expenses are matched (reported together) with the revenues for which they are incurred.